When execution drag is deeper than one initiative, turn it into a 30–60 day plan.

 Exactly what you receive

-Not a generic audit report.
-Practical artifacts your leadership team can use to see the cost of drag, reduce modernization risk, and decide what to do next.
+Practical artifacts your leadership team can use to understand readiness gaps, reduce execution drag, and decide what to stabilize next.

 Execution Drag Map